Samsung/tizen-docs/docs/application/native/guides/multimedia/stream-recorder.md

     }
     ```

-    Once the recording starts, the file is removed automatically and replaced with a new one, if you set the file path to an existing file.Note that you can only call the `streamrecorder_start()` function in the prepared state (`STREAMRECORDER_STATE_PREPARED`) and paused state (`STREAMRECORDER_STATE_PAUSED`).Call the `streamrecorder_push_stream_buffer()` function, which pushes the media packet to record audio or video.
+    Once the recording starts, the file is removed automatically and replaced with a new one, if you set the file path to an existing file.

+    Note that you can only call the `streamrecorder_start()` function in the prepared state (`STREAMRECORDER_STATE_PREPARED`) and paused state (`STREAMRECORDER_STATE_PAUSED`).

+    Call the `streamrecorder_push_stream_buffer()` function, which pushes the media packet to record audio or video.

     ```
     /* Push the stream buffer to record audio or video */